Types of Solar Eclipses

 If the cone of the shadow from the Moon falls short of the surface of the Earth then an Annular Solar Eclipse (ASE) takes place.
 In an annular eclipse the surface of the sun is obscured across the mid section but there is still a ring of photosphere visible.
 It appears as a ring of file and causes very odd donut shaped pin hole projections.
 Like a TSE, there is a PSE surrounding the ASE location.

 The technical definition of a total solar eclipse is one where the umbra shadow from the Moon extends past the central axis of the Earth.
 When the shadow does not touch the surface of the Earth the eclipse is considered annular.
 That means there is a grey area where an eclipse might start annular, then be total, then annular again as seen from different points of the Earth.
-Those eclipses are considered Annular/Total Solar Eclipses (ATSE) or Hybrid Solar Eclipses (HSE) which can cause some confusion.
+Those eclipses are sometimes called Annular/Total Solar Eclipses (ATSE) or Hybrid Solar Eclipses (HSE) which can cause some confusion.
 A special eclipse of this type can be considered total even though parts of the path (near the start and /or end are annular) and this web site considers an eclipse total if it is total at any point along the path (as viewed from the surface of Earth).

 Custom Search of Eclipse-Chasers.Com